refinedblessing/inventory-management-frontend/README.md

 You can check it out on Vercel [here](https://inventory-management-frontend-liart.vercel.app/) 👀 or Github Pages [here](https://refinedblessing.github.io/inventory-management-frontend/) 👀.

+**PLEASE REMEMBER YOUR USERNAME AND PASSWORD SO YOU CAN LOG IN AND VIEW THE OTHER PAGES**

 To get a local copy of the project up and running, follow these steps:

 ### Prerequisites